Firehed/api/README.md

 Place a file named `.apiconfig` in your project root.
 It uses JSON for the format.
-There is a console command included to walk you through configuration, which can be invoked by running `vendor/bin/api config:create`.
+There is a console command included to walk you through configuration, which can be invoked by running `vendor/bin/api generate:config`.

 ### Options